gtag('config', 'AW-16963987033');

 Teen boy taking photos for art therapy

-Imagine having a better handle on emotions so you can do “regular stuff” – make friends, date, feel like you have it together at school or work – without self-loathing, anxiety, and expecting to fail.
-At Prism Art Therapy, you’ll work with Lee Ann, art therapist in Gibbsboro, NJ and virtually across NJ, CT and PA, to have more success at school or work, home and socially, instead of feeling like everything is going wrong.
+At Prism Art Therapy, you’ll work with me, Lee Ann, art therapist in Gibbsboro, NJ and virtually across NJ, CT and PA, to have more success at school or work, home, and socially.

-when you’re neurodivergent or queer
+when you’re neurodivergent and/or queer…

 • trouble making or keeping friends